Determining replication agreements and status with the Platform Services Controller (PSC)

 Issue/Introduction

-This article provides information on using the vdcrepadmin command-line interface (CLI) for reviewing the existing vSphere domain, Platform Services Controllers (PSC) that make up your vSphere domain as well as checking the replication agreements configured and replication status within your environment.
+This article provides information on using the vdcrepadmin command-line interface (CLI) for reviewing the vSphere domain, the Platform Services Controllers (PSC), and checking the replication agreements configured and replication status within an environment.

-Although the utility can be used for other operations, at this time, only what is documented must be executed by technical support staff and customers.
+Although the utility can be used for other operations, at this time, only what is documented must be executed by technical support staff and end users.

 The vdcrepadmin CLI is located in these directories depending on the PSC distribution used: